-She goes on to say that '[t]o attend to our own place in a web of relationality with other animals is not necessarily to centre the human, but involves instead trying to understand our own human animality and its effects in relation to others' (Gillespie 2021: 11 italics in original).
-Which is consistent with a more-than-human attunement 'to the power of nonhuman subjects to shape the world and to the ways in which the human becomes through relations with other beings' (Ogden, Hall and Tanita, 2013: 16-17; in Daspher, 2020, p.
-4).
-We also did not prefigure fish purely as victims of anglers but considered them animals with potentially significant agential power in the coarse angling assemblage (cf. Corman, 2017; Gibbs, 2020).
+She goes on to say that '[t]o attend to our own place in a web of relationality with other animals is not necessarily to centre the human, but involves instead trying to understand our own human animality and its effects in relation to others' (ibid.: 11 italics in original).
+Which does not detract from being attuned 'to the power of nonhuman subjects to shape the world and to the ways in which the human becomes through relations with other beings' (Ogden, Hall and Tanita, 2013: 16-17; in Daspher, 2020: 4).
+We also did not prefigure fish purely as victims of anglers but considered them animals with potentially significant agential power in the coarse angling assemblage (cf. Corman, 2017; and Gibbs, 2020).